-- BS 352 Financial Accounting Issues: 3 credit hours (intermediate level accounting) - BS 422 Issues in Corporate Finance: 3 credit hours - BS 351 Economics Theory, Concepts, and Issues of Micro and Macro: 3 credit hours (or both Micro and Macro at the 200-level) - MT 122 Elementary Statistics: 3 credit hours
+- BS 352 Financial Accounting Issues: 3 credit hours (intermediate level accounting) - BS 422 Issues in Corporate Finance: 3 credit hours - BS 351 Economics Theory, Concepts, and Issues of Micro and Macro: 3 credit hours (or both Micro and Macro at the 200-level) - MT 122 Elementary Statistics (or BS 314 Data Analysis for Business): 3 credit hours

-Prerequisites for the MBA program are offered through the School of Adult and Graduate Studies.
+^{}Prerequisites for the MBA program are offered through the School of Adult and Graduate Studies.
 Prerequisites may also be fulfilled by equivalent courses from a regionally accredited college or university (official transcript showing proof must be submitted to Montreat College).